rozek/notes-on-gundb/README.md

 // the node will exist now
 ```

-An attempt to set a (nested) object to a property will create an additional node and write a link to that node into the property.
+An attempt to assign a (nested) object to a property will create an additional node and write a link to that node into the property.
 The new node will have an id which consists of the original node's "soul", a slash (`/`) and the name of the property receiving the link:

 ```
   Gun.get('an/outer-node').put({ 'inner-node':{ data:'will be created' } })
 // will create 'an/outer-node/inner-node' with the sole property 'data'
 ```

-An attempt to write an array to a property will log(!) the error message "Invalid data: Array at ..." (instead of throwing an exception).
+An attempt to write an array into a property will log(!) the error message "Invalid data: Array at ..." (instead of throwing an exception).
 Trying to read the contents of the addressed node may lock the application (the `once` callback will never be called)

+An attempt to assign an object of the form `{ '#':'...' }` (i.e., a link) to a property will principally write the given link.
+However,

+* an attempt to write an empty link `{ '#':'' }` will instead write a link to a node with an id consisting of the id of the original node, a slash `/` and the name of the property written to (this _could_ be an undocumented feature, though)

 An attempt to write a GunDB context object into a node property will write a link to the addressed node instead: